 5.3.5 More serious cases, as determined in accordance with the factors set out in the Policy, must be dealth with at a central rather than faculty level.
 Two possible routes can be followed:

-5.3.5.1
+5.3.5.1 The case should usually be dealt with under the Staff Disciplinary Code, by the Division for Human Resources, after the preliminary faculty-level investigation has been concluded and a preliminary finding has been made.

 5.3.5.2.
 A formal complaint can be made to the RIO who will then investigate the matter according to the Procedure for the Investigation of allegations of breaches of research norms and standards.
 This is the preferable route in a research context, or when there is a possibility that other forms of wrongdoing may have occurred simultaneously, such as data fabrication or falsification.